hamzachataoui/Breast-Cancer-Classification/README.md

 ## ML-Model-Flask-Deployment
 This is a demo project to elaborate how Machine Learn Models are deployed on production using Flask API

+### Overiview
+This project was completed as a final project for the DATS 6103 Data Mining course taught by Dr. Yuxiao Huang from The George Washington University Data Science Program.
+The project use breast cancer classification data to compare the accuracy of various classifiers: Perceptron, SVM, Decision Tree, and KNN

 ### Prerequisites
 You must have Scikit Learn, Pandas (for Machine Leraning Model) and Flask (for API) installed.